w3c/wai-tutorials/source/images/examples/2014-first-qtr.html.erb.md

 ## Site visitors for example.com

-### Trends
+### Overview

-Page hits for the first quarter of 2014 show that Site 1 has more visitors than either of the other sites, but the hits are decreasing.
-Site 2 has a fairly constant number of visitors, while Site 3 page hits are increasing month on month.
+The chart shows the website hits for the first quarter of 2014.
+It shows that Site 1 has more visitors than either of the other sites, but the number of visitors is decreasing.
+Site 2 has a fairly constant number of visitors, while for Site 3 page hits are increasing month on month.

-### Statistics
+### Values

+Numerical values presented on the image:

 <table>
   <caption>